esteil/atvfiles/trunk/README.txt

   some lag when browsing menus and looking at the previews.

 == Plans ==
-* (0.3) Add code necessary to enable AC3 Passthrough with recent A52Codec svn
-  builds.
 * (0.3) Add persistent metadata caching, and read more metadata from media files (or external metadata file, like cover art)
 * Use media parades for folders without explicit cover art?